Sanctions were imposed concerning Sudan(external link) in 2004 by resolution 1556 and extended over time.

 The regulations prohibit providing any technical training or assistance related to the provision, manufacture, maintenance or use of any arms to anyone in Sudan (see regulation 12).

-The regulations prohibit people designated by the UN from entering or transiting through New Zealand unless entry or transit would be consistent with the UNSC’s determinations (see regulation 13D).
-You can access the consolidated list of people and entities designated by the UN here(external link).
+The regulations prohibit people designated by the UN(external link) from entering or transiting through New Zealand unless entry or transit would be consistent with the UNSC’s determinations (see regulation 13D).